gchumillas/babel-plugin-defer/README.md

-# babel-defer
+# babel-plugin-defer

 A Babel plugin that transpiles `defer` statements to JavaScript, bringing Go-like defer functionality to JavaScript/TypeScript applications.

 ## Overview

-`babel-defer` is a Babel transpiler plugin that enables developers to use `defer` statements in JavaScript and TypeScript, similar to the defer mechanism found in languages like Go and V. The plugin automatically transpiles defer calls into proper JavaScript code that executes cleanup functions at the end of the current scope.
+`babel-plugin-defer` is a Babel transpiler plugin that enables developers to use `defer` statements in JavaScript and TypeScript, similar to the defer mechanism found in languages like Go and V. The plugin automatically transpiles defer calls into proper JavaScript code that executes cleanup functions at the end of the current scope.

 ## What is `defer`?